-- 8,787,672 shares of common stock issuable upon the exercise of options outstanding as of June 30, 2010, with a weighted-average exercise price of \$5.42 per share; - 25,282 shares of common stock issuable upon the exercise of warrants to purchase 50,569 shares of convertible preferred stock at a weighted-average exercise price of \$1.58 per preferred share that upon the closing of this offering will represent warrants to purchase shares of common stock at a weighted-average exercise price of \$3.16 per common share; and - 5,768,602 shares of our common stock reserved for future issuance under our stock-based compensation plans, including 2,500,000 shares of common stock reserved for issuance under our 2010 Equity Incentive Plan, 750,000 shares of our common stock reserved for issuance under our 2010 Outside Director Equity Incentive Plan, and shares that become available under the 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Director Equity Incentive Plan pursuant to provisions thereof that automatically increase the shares reserved for issuance under such plans, as more fully described in "Executive Compensation Employee Benefit Plans."
+- 8,787,672 shares of common stock issuable upon the exercise of options outstanding as of June 30, 2010, with a weighted-average exercise price of \$5.42 per share; - 25,282 shares of common stock issuable upon the exercise of warrants to purchase 50,569 shares of convertible preferred stock at a weightedaverage exercise price of \$1.58 per preferred share that upon the closing of this offering will represent warrants to purchase shares of common stock at a weighted-average exercise price of \$3.16 per common share; and - 5,768,602 shares of our common stock reserved for future issuance under our stock-based compensation plans, including 2,500,000 shares of common stock reserved for issuance under our 2010 Equity Incentive Plan, 750,000 shares of our common stock reserved for issuance under our 2010 Employee Stock Purchase Plan, 500,000 shares of our common stock reserved for issuance under our 2010 Outside Director Equity Incentive Plan, and shares that become available under the 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Director Equity Incentive Plan, and shares that become available under the 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Director Equity Incentive Plan pursuant to provisions thereof that automatically increase the shares reserved for issuance under such plans, as more fully described in "Executive Compensation Employee Benefit Plans."
 The 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Direct Equity Incentive Plan will become effective in connection with this offering.